NVIDIA/NeMo/tutorials/llm/llama-3/pruning-distillation/README.rst

 `NVIDIA NeMo Framework <https://docs.nvidia.com/nemo-framework/user-guide/latest/overview.html>`_ provides tools to perform teacher finetuning, pruning and distillation on Llama 3.1 to fit your use case.

-`LLM Pruning and Distillation in Practice: The Minitron Approach <https://arxiv.org/abs/2408.11796>`_ provides tools to perform teacher finetuning, pruning and distillation on Llama 3.1 as described in the tech report.
+`LLM Pruning and Distillation in Practice: The Minitron Approach <https://arxiv.org/abs/2408.11796>`_ provides tools to perform teacher finetuning, pruning and distillation on Llama 3.1 as described in the `tech report <https://arxiv.org/abs/2408.11796>`_.

 Objectives
 ----------